What is a project management dashboard?

 Excel 0

-And of course building a dashboard using Excel.
-Klipfolio makes it easy for you to create a dynamic dashboard template using your excel spreadsheet as a data source.
-Building a KPI dashboard using Excel to then visualize your data and share with decision makers has never been easier!
+Lastly, we can’t forget Microsoft Excel.
+Klipfolio makes it easy for you to create a dynamic template using your Excel spreadsheet as a data source.
+Building a KPI dashboard using Excel to visualize your data and share it with decision-makers has never been easier!

 Learn how to build an Excel dashboard with Klipfolio today for free!